jetify-com/nixtest/README.md

 It makes it easy to add tests throughout your nix code and run them all at once.

 The framework was designed to be minimal: it is entirely self-contianed and depends only on nix builtin functions.
-Specifically, it does *not* depend on `nixpkgs`, which can get somewhat large as a dependency.
+Specifically, it does _not_ depend on `nixpkgs`, which can get somewhat large as a dependency.

-NixTest was originally built by [jetpack.io](https://www.jetpack.io) – the company behind [Devbox](https://github.com/jetpack-io/devbox) (one of the easiest ways to use Nix).
+NixTest was originally built by [jetify](https://www.jetify.com) – the company behind [Devbox](https://github.com/jetify-com/devbox) (one of the easiest ways to use Nix).

 ## Usage

 ### 1. Import the library

 To use the nixtest library, import it as an input in the flake where you are writing tests, and call `nixtest.run <dir>` on the root directory: